gabeorosan/gabeorosan.github.io/_posts/2022-02-26-cnn-from-scratch.md

 -   Convolutions are cool!
 I am intrigued by the idea of using convolutions to extract features over different dimensions, and they combine neatly with max pooling and relu operations to shape the data in a way that is useful for the final linear layer.
-Building this from scratch helped me appreciate the properties of stride length, padding, and back propogration (did you know the gradient with respect to the feature weights is computed by convolving the loss derivative on the 180 degree rotated filter?
+Building this from scratch helped me appreciate the properties of stride length, padding, and back propogration (did you know the gradient with respect to the convolution input is computed by convolving the loss derivative on the 180 degree rotated filter?
 Read more [here](https://pavisj.medium.com/convolutions-and-backpropagations-46026a8f5d2c)).<br><br>